metacpan/metacpan-cpan-extracted/distros/N/NpsSDK-Nps/README.md

 ## Advanced configurations

 Nps SDK allows you to log what’s happening with you request inside of our SDK.
-In order to do so you will have to create a logger with Log::Log4perl as DEBUG and pass it by configuration.
+In order to do so you will have to create a logger with Log::Log4perl and pass it by configuration.

 ```perl
 use NpsSDK::Nps;